 Brain aging: A more accurate alternative to existing methods

 Researchers collated the brain MRIs of 4,681 cognitively normal participants, some of whom went on to develop cognitive decline or Alzheimer’s disease later in life.

-Using these data, they created an AI model called a neural network to predict participants’ ages from their brain MRIs.
-First, the researchers trained the network to produce detailed anatomic brain maps that reveal subject-specific patterns of aging.
+The researchers utilized a neural network developed by Paul Bogdan, associate professor of electrical and computer engineering at the USC Viterbi School of Engineering, and members of his Cyber Physical Systems lab group.
+This neural network — an AI model that ‘learns’ through intensive, complex data analysis — allowed the research team to predict participants’ ages from their brain MRIs: First, the researchers trained the network to produce detailed anatomic brain maps that reveal subject-specific patterns of aging.
 They then compared the perceived (biological) brain ages with the actual (chronological) ages of study participants.
 The greater the difference between the two, the worse the participants’ cognitive scores, which reflect Alzheimer’s risk.

 The results show that the team’s model can predict the true (chronological) ages of cognitively normal participants with an average absolute error of 2.3 years, which is about one year more accurate than an existing, award-winning model for brain age estimation that used a different neural network architecture.

 “Interpretable AI can become a powerful tool for assessing the risk for Alzheimer’s and other neurocognitive diseases,” said Irimia, who also holds faculty positions with the USC Viterbi School of Engineering and the USC Dornsife College of Letters, Arts and Sciences.

 “The earlier we can identify people at high risk for Alzheimer’s disease, the earlier clinicians can intervene with treatment options, monitoring and disease management.”